The role of symmetry in driven propulsion at low Reynolds number: Abstract

 \section{Abstract}

-We theoretically and experimentally investigate low-Reynolds-number propulsion of achiral planar shapes that possess a dipole moment and that are driven externally by a rotating magnetic field.
+We theoretically and experimentally investigate low-Reynolds-number propulsion of geometrically achiral planar objects that possess a dipole moment and that are driven by a rotating magnetic field.
 Symmetry considerations (involving parity, $\widehat{P}$, and charge conjugation, $\widehat{C}$) establish correspondence between propulsive states depending on orientation of the dipolar moment.
-Highly symmetrical ($\widehat{P}$-even) objects exhibit no net propulsion.
-Individual less symmetrical ($\widehat{C}\widehat{P}$-even) propellers can efficiently propel due to spontaneous symmetry breaking, while a large ensemble of such motors would not propel on average.
+Although basic symmetry arguments do not forbid individual symmetric objects to efficiently propel due to spontaneous symmetry breaking, they suggest that the average ensemble velocity vanishes.
+Some additional arguments show, however, that highly symmetrical ($\widehat{P}$-even) objects exhibit no net propulsion while individual less symmetrical ($\widehat{C}\widehat{P}$-even) propellers do propel.
 Particular magnetization orientation, rendering the shape $\widehat{C}\widehat{P}$-odd, yields unidirectional motion typically associated with chiral structures, such as helices.
+If instead of a structure with a permanent dipole we consider a polarizable object, some of the arguments have to be modified.
+For instance, we demonstrate a truly achiral ($\widehat{P}$- and $\widehat{C}\widehat{P}$-even) planar shape with an induced electric dipole that can propel by electro-rotation.
+We thereby show that chirality is not essential for propulsion due to rotation-translation coupling at low Reynolds number.